 Overall the choice to fly on non-alliance vs alliance airlines usually comes down to significant airfare savings, versus the possibility of earning enough alliance program miles for perks like lounges, priority boarding, milliage award flights and free upgrades.

 There are currently three major airline alliances, Oneworld, Star Alliance, and Skyteam.
 The benefits of using the alliances and their member airlines are convenience and accruing usable airline mileage.

 The main benefits the airline alliances offer to all travelers are:

 - Each airline within each alliance allows you to accrue mileage on their partner airlines in addition the mileage you accrue on them.

 - If you are a frequent traveler accruing enough of these miles earns you certain benefits on your primary airline.
 Mileage benefits include:

 Award Travel on the alliance airline partner of your choice.

 Note: the airlines still require you to pay taxes and / or fees on award travel.
 These vary greatly depending on the airline you use and the airport they are flying in to or out from.
-For example, as of April 9th, 2016, one airline charges over 3x as much in taxes and fees when you redeem miles on a round trip to London Heathrow Airport, than their partner airline charges for that same exact route.
+For example, one airline charges over 3x as much in taxes and fees when you redeem miles on a round trip to London Heathrow Airport, than their partner airline charges for that same exact route.
 So be sure to compare airlines.

 Mileage award upgrades to Business or First Class.